mchlol/next-game-list/README.md

 ### Setting up hover styles only on devices that support it

-I had set up an interesting hover effect on the game cards (for search results and list pages).
-However, for touch devices the hover effect only appears on tap.
+I had set up an hover effect on the game cards (for search results and list pages).
+However, for touch devices there is no hover (the effect only appears on tap).
 So naturally I would like to only use those styles not on mobile devices.

 One way is to set hover classes only at small screens, which kinda works but doesn't actually work for a device that is touch enabled but has a wider screen like a tablet.
 So really the screen size is irrelevant.